vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

 ### Run tests

 1. (arm64 only) Install xgrammar
-   (This is needed for testing v1 stuff for local testing on M1 mac.
+   (This is needed for testing v1 stuff for local testing on arm64 machines.
-   It's installed on x86_64 automatically.
+   It's installed for x86_64 automatically.
    Also version doesn't matter at the moment.)

    ```sh